Norovirus-like illness associated with Purple Café and Wine Bar, Cast Iron Studios, and Lot No. 3 in Bellevue

 - Prior food safety inspections and current rating?

-Since April 11, 2019, Public Health has learned of approximately 26 customers from three separate meal parties who got sick with norovirus-like symptoms after eating food from three of the Heavy Restaurant Group’s locations in Bellevue during April 6 – April 10, 2019.
-We have since identified at least 5 employees who experienced symptoms consistent with norovirus dating back to April 7, 2019, some of whom might have worked while contagious.
+Since April 11, 2019, approximately 26 customers from three separate meal parties got sick with norovirus-like symptoms after eating food from three of the Heavy Restaurant Group’s locations in Bellevue during April 6–April 10, 2019.
+We since identified at least 5 employees who experienced symptoms consistent with norovirus dating back to April 7, 2019, some of whom might have worked while contagious.